castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 19.md

 NE archway leads to this is a large hall, bare stone, hallway continues east and north.

 NW door is a large stone door with a keyhole - and trapped.
 Trap removed.
 Lock picked.
-Wall directly in front of us has the face of Thanedin etched into the wall.
+Wall directly in front of us has the face of Thaneduhr etched into the wall.
 Room is pristine, untouched.
 5 beds, only touched by dust.
 Fire pit in the center of the room.
 Metal rod on the side of the firepit for hanging food over the pit.
 Archway in SW corner - blocked by portcullis
 	inside the portcullis is a room filled with chests of gold and gems - the officers' tithe No opening mechanism